zio/zio-dynamodb/docs/reference/limitations.md

 - Mutation happens by producing new immutable values (or a `DynamoDBCodec`-driven `UpdateExpression.Action`), never by calling a method that mutates an object in place.

-## Inheritance hierarchies: codecs support them, optic sugar doesn't
+## Inheritance hierarchies: codecs support them, `CompanionOptics` doesn't

 A sealed-trait hierarchy where a field is declared *abstractly* on a shared trait and implemented by each concrete case — the classic OO shape — already round-trips fine through